Macx-Lio/MultiBot/README.md

   <tr>
     <td><img src="https://github.com/Macx-Lio/MultiBot/blob/main/Screenshots/Handout-03-Sell-Mode.png"></td>
     <td>
-      The Inventory will automatically open in Sale-Mode.
+      The Inventory will automatically open in Sell-Mode.
       In the Sell-Mode a left click on a Item will sell it.
       Notice: You must have a Merchent as Target.
     </td>